-However, it’s also likely that your dog could be fine and dandy – but definitely don’t look to make your pet stealing pretzels into a habit either way.
+However, it’s also likely that your dog could be fine and dandy – but don’t look to make your pet stealing pretzels into a habit either way.

 Pretzels as a general rule are neutral enough for dogs to eat – they don’t do your dog any harm by and large, if fed in small amounts, and they don’t add any nutrition to your pet’s meals either.

-Those risks include highly toxic examples, like coating of garlic dust or onion powder, as well as less severe but still nasty problems that can come from salt.
+Those risks include highly toxic examples, like a coating of garlic dust or onion powder, as well as less severe but still nasty problems that can come from salt.